muKaustav/dyte-log-server/README.md

 - Clone this repository.
 - Install Docker Desktop.
 - Run `docker-compose up --build` in the root directory of the project.
+This process takes a a minute or two to complete, for the first time.
+- You might have to stop the containers and run the command again, because the Cassandra containers sometimes takes some time to create superusers upon first time container start, because of which the consumer fails.
-- The Web UI will be available at `http://localhost:3000/`.
+- The Web UI will be available at `http://localhost:3000/static/index.html`.

 ### Note: